amromeo/api_r2020/README.md

 ## Pre-course work/requirements

-- A laptop (macOS, Windows, or Linux) with WiFi
+- A computer (macOS, Windows, or Linux) with WiFi
 - Preferably two monitors (or two laptops), one for the Zoom conference software, and one in which you will work.
 - We will be utilizing Zoom Meeting for this workshop, please download and install the latest version [here](https://zoom.us/download)
 - The program that we will be using to interact with R during the course is called **RStudio**.
 We will be using a cloud based version of RStudio, hosted at [RStudio.Cloud](https://rstudio.cloud/), in our workshop.